Denis-Tojaga/CSharp-Programming-Exams/README.md

 ***Use the latest Exam template 2020_21 to solve exams***
 <br />
 # Note
-***First do rebuild to start a project, if it's not working delete NuGet package folder "SQLServerTypes" and do rebuild again***
+***First do rebuild to start a project, if it won't compile delete NuGet package folder "SQLServerTypes" and do rebuild again***